saprykin/plibsys/README.md

 ======= License =======

-PLibSYS is distributed under the terms of GNU GPLv2 license.
+PLibSYS is distributed under the terms of GNU GPLv2 or higher license.